jwarz/data-scientists-tools/case_study_exploratory_data_analysis_in_r/readme.md

 ![](readme_files/figure-gfm/unnamed-chunk-51-1.png)<!-- -->

+## Tidy modeling by topic and country

+Theory.
+Coming soon …

 ## Nesting by topic and country

 In the last chapter, you constructed a linear model for each country by